NotQuiteAwake/hierarchical/notes/report.md

 costly expressions based on Legendre polynomials in the 4th order loop of the kernels.
 This change brought a 10x speed-up to BH and FMM.

+**Multipole kernels**.
+My spherical harmonics implementation of complexity
+$\mathcal{O}\left(p^4\right)$ already beats the naive Cartesian expansion of order $\mathcal{O}\left(p^6\right)$.
+However,  the complexity is further reduced to $\mathcal{O}\left(p^3\right)$ if we rotate the displacement vector supplied to kernels onto the $z$-axis [@Dehnen2014].
+This might not be better for computations of my size however, because of the extra overhead of rotation operations.

 # Conclusions {#sec:conclusions}

-In this paper we present implementations of two hierarchical algorithms, Barnes-Hut and Fast Multipole Method for the accelerated calculation of N-body inverse-square law interactions.
-Their time complexities, in particular, the close-to-linear dependence on number of particles, were shown to be consistent with theoretical descriptions.
-Much effort is put into optimization, allowing the program to calculate forces on $10^5$ particles in $10 \,\mathrm{s}$ with FMM, where it would have taken brute-force $120 \,\mathrm{s}$.
+I presented implementations of two hierarchical algorithms, Barnes-Hut (BH) and Fast Multipole Method (FMM) for the accelerated calculation of N-body inverse-square law interactions.
+Their time complexities, in particular, the close-to-linear scaling with the number of particles, were shown to be consistent with theoretical descriptions.
+With reasonable parameters, FMM was found to be superior in nearly every way to BH, and both consistently outperform brute-force in a large system.
+The program can calculate forces on $10^5$ particles in $10 \unit{s}$ with FMM, where it would have taken brute-force $120
+\unit{s}$.

 The algorithms have additionally been used to perform simulations on simplified models such as collision of two galaxies, and good agreements were seen between the hierarchical approaches and a brute-force calculation.

-As a next step, energy and angular momentum conservation can be improved by using higher order integrators and incorporating softened gravity, and we can extend the range of applicability by building in e.g. the Stokes and Helmholtz kernels.
+As a next step, energy conservation can be improved by using higher order integrators and incorporating softened gravity, and we can extend the range of applicability by building in e.g. the Stokes and Helmholtz kernels.
+It will also be possible to introduce parallelism such as `OpenMP` or `MPI` so the code can handle much larger systems on a computing cluster.

 \appendix

 # Appendix

-## Code documentation
+## Code submission

+The code is submitted as a `git` repository containing all the editing history.
+`README.md` in the base folder contains a short introduction, as well as build instructions.
+Some compilation targets, such as this report and documentation have been generated and included with the submission for the convenience of the reader.

-The full codebase has been documented, and documentation has been generated with `Doxygen` for both `C++` and `Python` files.
-To view a list of source files, please see the _File Index_ section within the generated PDF documentation.
-Its first section also presents an overview on the structure and organisation of code, as well as build instructions.
+The full codebase has been documented and a symlink to the generated documentation can be found at `refman.pdf` in the project base.
+A list of source files can be found in the _File Index_ section of the documentation.

 ## Simulation results

 Below we list partial results to the cold start and single galaxy initial conditions.
-[TODO]{.mark} Side-by-side comparisons of results from the three algorithms, for all three initial conditions, are included in the submission.
+Side-by-side comparisons of results from the three algorithms, for all three initial conditions, are included with the submission.

 ### Cold start

 The initial condition for the cold start has been described in [Section
-@sec:sim_tests].
+@sec:sims].
 In this run, $n = 500$.
 Snapshots are shown in [Figure
 @fig:cold_start]; energy and angular momentum change, in [Figure @fig:cold_E_L].

 <div id="fig:cold_start">